Ghost leg: Reversibility

-Odd/Even property of permutation
+Odd-even property of permutation

-As each leg exchanges the two neighboring elements at its ends, the number of legs indicates the odd/even permutation property of the Ghost Leg.
+As each leg exchanges the two neighboring elements at its ends, the number of legs indicates the odd/even permutation property of the ghost leg.
 An odd number of legs represents an odd permutation, and an even number of legs gives an even permutation.

-Infinite Ghost Legs with same permutation
+Infinite ghost legs with same permutation

-It is possible to express every permutation as a Ghost Leg, but the expression is not one-to-one, i.e. a particular permutation does not correspond to a unique Ghost Leg.

-An infinite number of Ghost Legs represents the same permutation.
+It is possible to express every permutation as a ghost leg, but the expression is not one-to-one, i.e. a particular permutation does not correspond to a unique ghost leg.
+An infinite number of ghost legs represents the same permutation.

 Prime

-As there are an infinite number of Ghost Legs representing a particular permutation, it is obvious those Ghost Legs have a kind of equivalence.
-Among those equivalent Ghost Legs, the one(ones) which have smallest number of legs are called Prime.
+As there are an infinite number of ghost legs representing a particular permutation, those ghost legs have a kind of equivalence.
+Among those equivalent ghost legs, the ones which have smallest number of legs are called "prime".

 Bubble sort and highest simplicity

-A Ghost Leg can be constructed arbitrarily, but such a Ghost Leg is not necessarily prime.
-It can be proven that only those Ghost Legs constructed by bubble sort contains the fewest legs, and hence is prime.
+A ghost leg can be constructed arbitrarily, but such a ghost leg is not necessarily prime.
+It can be proven that only those ghost legs constructed by bubble sort contains the fewest legs, and hence is prime.
 This is equivalent to saying that bubble sort performs the minimum number of adjacent exchanges to sort a sequence.